DmitriyVTitov/size/README.md

 ### Part of the [Transflow Project](http://transflow.ru/)

 Sometimes you may need a tool to measure the size of object in your Go program at runtime.
 This package makes an attempt to do so.
+Package based on `binary.Size()` from Go standard library.

+Features:
+- supports non-fixed size variables and struct fields: `struct`, `int`, `slice`, `string`;
+- supports coplex types including structs with non-fixed size fields;
+- implements infinite recursion detection (i.e. pointer inside struct field references to parents truct);
+- supports pointers.

+TODO:
+- support for `map`, `interface` and `chan`.

 ### Usage example